msuliq/rails-microblog/README.md

     bootstrap 3 > bootstrap 5

 ## License
-All source code is available jointly under the MIT License.
+All source code is available under the MIT License.
 See [LICENSE.MD](https://github.com/msuliq/rails-microblog/blob/master/LICENSE.MD) for details.

 ## Getting started
 To get started with the app, clone the repo and then install the needed gems.
 You can clone the repo as follows: